 You must know the content that the Enrolled Agent exam Part 2 covers to pass it.
 Thankfully, the EA exam syllabus contains all of this content.

-The Enrolled Agent Exam Part 2 is called “Businesses”.
+The Enrolled Agent Exam Part 2 is called “Businesses.”
 Therefore, this exam part focuses on the business side of the tax code.
 And in the United States, corporate taxation is more complicated than individual taxation.
-Therefore, due to this singular focus, many EA candidates regard Part 2 of the exam as more challenging than Enrolled Agent exam Part 1, which addresses individual taxes.
+Therefore, due to this singular focus, many EA candidates regard Part 2 of the exam as more challenging than the Enrolled Agent exam Part 1, which addresses individual taxes.

 You’ll find a further breakdown of the topic lists into specific topics in the IRS Enrolled Agent Special Enrollment Examination Bulletin.
 By referring to this document, you can see what information the exam questions will ask you about and how much of that information you already know.

 However, you can’t let the EA pass rates trick you into thinking that passing this exam will be a walk in the park.
-On the contrary, the EA exam features dozens of tricky questions about in-depth topics that you must answer in a limited amount of time.
+On the contrary, the EA exam features dozens of tricky questions about in-depth topics that you must answer in a limited time.
 Therefore, you can only pass with careful planning and committed preparation.

 Another key EA exam element with which you must be familiar is the structure.

 As the syllabus demonstrates, EA Exam Part 2 has three content areas and 14 topic lists.
 And within these content areas are the following coverage percentages and the number of questions: